microsoft/vscode-docs/api/extension-guides/language-model.md

 ### Model availability

 We don't expect specific models to stay supported forever.
 When you reference a language model in your extension, make sure to take a "defensive" approach when sending requests to that language model.
-This means that you should gracefully handle cases where access to a particular model is not granted.
+This means that you should gracefully handle cases where you don't have access to a particular model.

 ### Choosing the appropriate model